Carnap/Carnap-Documentation/doc/dashboard.md

 In addition to creating assignments, you can also:

-1. edit the descriptions and due dates associated with assignments from this tab, by clicking the gear icon;
+1. edit the descriptions and due dates associated with assignments from this tab, by clicking the gear icon <span style="font-family:FontAwesome">&#xf013;</span>;
-2. review the work submitted in connection with this assignment, by clicking the pencil icon, and assign partial credit, if any of the problems from the assignment have been set to allow for incomplete submissions; and
+2. review the work submitted in connection with this assignment, by clicking the pencil icon <span style="font-family:FontAwesome">&#xf040;</span>, and assign partial credit, if any of the problems from the assignment have been set to allow for incomplete submissions; and
-3. delete assignments, by clicking the trashcan icon next to the assignment.
+3. delete assignments, by clicking the trashcan icon <span style="font-family:FontAwesome">&#xf014;</span> next to the assignment.
 Deleting an assignment *deletes all student work associated with that assignment*, so be careful when doing this.

 Submitted work for assignments is graded in much the same way as work submitted for textbook problem set.
 Each problem counts, by default,